MTG/freesound/_docs/api/source/resources.rst

   }

 Note that after the sound is uploaded and described, it still needs to be processed and moderated by the team of Freesound moderators.
-Therefore, accessing the Sound Instance using the returned ``id`` will lead to a 404 Not Found error until the sound is approved by the moderators.
+Therefore, **accessing the Sound Instance using the returned ``id`` will lead to a 404 Not Found error until the sound is approved by the moderators**.
 If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned with a ``detail`` field describing the errors.

 If file description was NOT provided, on successful upload, the Upload Sound resource will return a dictionary with the following structure: